 The following accessories or associated items are relevant to bolted tank design and construction.
 Learn more according to the list below:

-- Vent / Breather Valve: to prevent vacuum conditions by allowing atmospheric air to flow into the tank.
+- Vent / Breather Valve: to prevent overpressure and vacuum conditions by allowing atmospheric air to flow into the tank.

 - Pressure Vacuum Relief Valve: can act as Safeguard.
 However, if the tank contains hazardous material, these types of safeguards should only be considered as a last line of defense against the malfunction of other safeguards in the hierarchy.
 For more details, please refer to API 2000.